“Why is my ukulele buzzing?!” or “Why does my uke buzz?!”

 While not affecting the cleanness of your playing too much, overkill finger pressure can slow you down and tire out your hand.
 You want to find a pressure that is enough to put the string in solid contact with each fret, but no more.

 To find this happy medium, put your finger over a fret space, but don’t push down – just rest your finger on the string so that it is muted.
-This is one extreme.
 Then, while picking that string steadily, begin to press down slowly with your fretting finger.
 Listen for the first sign of a note and buzzing.
 Keep moving through the buzz until the note is crystal clear and push until your finger is smashed up against the fretboard.
-This is the other extreme.

 We normally play somewhere near the middle of the spectrum, but the best place to be is exactly in the middle with no wasted energy.
 Keep picking and slowly release your fretting hand, passing back into a slight buzz.
 Once you reach that first sign of a buzz, add a little pressure once more to bring the note back to full clarity.
 This is the amount of pressure you should aim for using on every note you fret, no more.